-Mimi Morris and Jason Yellin jointly lead the team that is responsible for the day-to-day management of the Fund.
-Ms. Morris and Mr. Yellin have served as portfolio managers of the Fund since 2018.
+Mimi Morris leads the team that is responsible for the day-to-day management of the Fund.
+Ms. Morris has served as a portfolio manager of the Fund since 2018.

 Purchase and Sale of Fund Shares

 You may purchase or redeem shares of the Fund each day the New York Stock Exchange is open at the Fund's net asset value next determined after receipt of your request in good order.